Aiven-Labs/nextjs-no-netlify/workshop-script.md

 ## Production and testing

 We’re using the same database(s) for both production and testing - this is a Bad Idea.
-We’re doing that because we’re using the free PG and Redis, and a user is only allowed one of each - which isn’t a problem for real use cases, because the free tier is not suitable for production.
+We’re doing that because we’re using the free PG and Aiven for Caching, and a user is only allowed one of each - which isn’t a problem for real use cases, because the free tier is not suitable for production.

 * Switch over to the prod url and show wait a minute, the data is changing when I change it in the test url?
 Whoops this isn’t good
 * Explain that you probably want to use a different data services set up in pre-prod vs prod
 * Explain that this part is just for demo as we don’t have time to set this all up for everyone
-* Show that there is a new prod postgres and redis already created (presenter did this in the background earlier)
+* Show that there is a new prod postgres and caching already created (presenter did this in the background earlier)
 * Show that we need to update the env variables to have a different URL for the services for prod than for everything else
 * Call out “oh wait, the build command seeds the database!
 We don’t want to do that every time in prod!”
 * Then say “well wait, lets see what that really does…” look at line 38 in prisma/seed.ts and see that it only does that for a blank DB